-\paragraph{Motivating example: News recommendation task.} As depicted in \ref{fig:news-recommendation}, a motivating meta-contextual bandit problem is cold-start news recommendations.
-Each day, a new set of articles $\MC{A}_{\tau}$ are released, which the agent recommends to users who arrive throughout the day.
+\bo{Motivating example: News recommendation.} As depicted in Figure \ref{fig:news-recommendation}, a motivating meta-contextual bandit problem is cold-start news recommendations.
+Each day, a new set of articles $\MC{A}_{\tau}$ is released, which the agent recommends to users who arrive throughout the day.
 In contrast to \citet{li2010contextual}, our algorithm meta-learns across news recommendation tasks and uses the article text to improve cold-start decisions.
-We use $Z_{\tau} = (Z_{\tau}^{(a)})_{a \in \MC{A}_{\tau}}$ to denote the task-specific prior information, i.e., the news article text.
-The context variables $X_t$ consist of user-specific features and $Y_t$ are recommendation outcomes observed following the $t^{\rm{th}}$ decision.

-The modern challenge in this problem setting is that incorporating the news article text $Z_{\tau}$ can greatly improve the recommendation system's decisions, but a foundation model is needed to read process this high dimensional text and inform the decision-making of the agent.
-This motivates us in this work to i) make very minimal structural assumptions on the relationship between prior information $Z_{\tau}$, context features $X_t$, and outcomes $Y_t$, and ii) develop an algorithm that is amenable to incorporating foundation models.
+We use $Z_{\tau} = (Z_{\tau}^{(a)})_{a \in \MC{A}_{\tau}}$ to denote the \textit{task-specific} prior information; for example, for article $a \in \MC{A}$, $Z_\tau^{(a)}$ could be the news article text or other article meta-data (category, style, etc.).
+The context variables $X_t$ consist of user-specific features, and $Y_t$ are recommendation outcomes observed following the $t^{\rm{th}}$ decision.
+The modern challenge in this setting is that incorporating news article text $Z_{\tau}$ can greatly improve the recommendation system's decisions, but a foundation model is needed to process this high dimensional text and inform decision-making.
+This motivates us to i) make very minimal structural assumptions on the relationship between prior information $Z_{\tau}$, context features $X_t$, and outcomes $Y_t$, and ii) develop an algorithm that can leverage foundation models.